qcr/armer/README.md

 ```sh
 roslaunch armer armer.launch
 ```
  to start the simulation.
-By default the Panda model sim will be launched
+By default the configuration for the Panda model sim will be launched.

 ## Usage

-Configurations are specified using the YAML file format and should be placed in the cfg folder.
+The driver can be configured use with different arms, a simulation or a physical enviroment.
+To define these settings and allow for easy reuse, settings can be saved and loaded from a YAML file in the cfg folder.

 A simple example configuration for the Franka-Emika Panda simulation can be seen below:
 ```